Jduarte-z/NarrowSense_h2_in_URPs_GP2/README.md

 Only genotyped data is important for the computation of principal components.

-For this step we are assuming hat your genotype array data has been already called and QCed.
+For this step we are assuming that your genotype array data has been already called and QCed.
 The basic parameters expected and more relevant information about how to perform QC in admixed populations with your whole cohort together is described elsewhere (https://github.com/MataLabCCF/GWASQC).
 Since heritability estimations are more stable at bigger sample sizes, having the genetic data of your cohort altogether will be ideal.
 If your genotyped data was QCed with other frameworks that split individuals by ancestry (like [genotools] (https://github.com/dvitale199/GenoTools) and imputed by ancestry, we can discuss and brainstorm how to proceed.

 Your genotype data could be in plink or vcf format, here I'm giving an example on how extract the "only typed" variants form the imputed data (in this case from topmed), but if you already have the genotyped data in a different set of files it is also fine, just create the symlink in the "genotype" folder to the genetic data like we did with the imputed.